nhthieu/hieu-nguyen-website/README.md

 # Hieu Nguyen's Personal Website

 ## Note

-I just migrated the website to Astro, you can visit it [here](https://hieunguyen.vercel.app/).
-I don't actively use this website anymore but if you still want to [visit](https://nhthieu.vercel.app/), feel free to.
+I just migrated the website to Astro and don't actively use this website anymore.
+You can visit the new repo [here](https://github.com/nhthieu/nhthieu.github.io)

 ## Introduction